alfreddagenais/connectngo-pos-qa/README.md

-# App for Connect&Go Demo
+# App for Connect&Go - QA